-The value of an energy efficiency assessment can be dramatically increased by pro-actively engaging with stakeholders throughout the organisation and actively seeking their input into an energy efficiency assessment.
+The value of an energy efficiency assessment can be dramatically increased by seeking the input of stakeholders within the organisation.
 The necessary skill sets may exist within disparate parts of an organisation, which reinforces the need to use a team-based and company-wide approach.

-Ideas for energy efficiency improvements can often be found at all levels of the organisation from ‘shop floor’ operators through to corporate office.
+Ideas for energy efficiency improvements can be found at all levels of the organisation from shop floor operators through to corporate office.
 Relevant stakeholders also include the people who have influence over capital and operating budgets, people with the authority to make changes to processes and procedures, and people who have a role in implementing energy efficiency improvements.

-Energy efficiency assessments should include not only those with energy and process expertise, but also people external to the process being assessed who can provide alternative perspectives and encourage different ideas.
-A ’cross-silo’ approach to the assessment is what often results in the most innovative opportunities being identified.
+Energy efficiency assessors should include not only those with energy and process expertise, but also people external to the process who can provide alternative perspectives and encourage different ideas.
+A cross-silo approach to the assessment often results in more innovative solutions.

-The document, Functional Skills for an Energy Efficiency Assessment, outlines the range of skills that are required to conduct rigorous effective energy efficiency assessments to the EEO Assessment Framework and highlights the importance of multi-disciplinary teams.
+The document, Functional Skills for an Energy Efficiency Assessment, outlines the range of skills that were required to conduct energy efficiency assessments to the EEO Assessment Framework and highlights the importance of multi-disciplinary teams.

-The U.S. Environmental Protection Agency’s Teaming up to save energy provides guidance on building an energy management team with descriptions of the likely barriers that may be encountered and engagement techniques to overcome them.
+The US Environmental Protection Agency’s Teaming up to save energy provides guidance on building an energy management team with descriptions of the likely barriers to be encountered and engagement techniques to overcome them.
 The document includes checklists and many useful tips.
 It is applicable to multiple sectors and organisation sizes.

 Using external resources

-There are a wide range of energy services companies that can support specific aspects of an assessment, including data collection, opportunity identification and analysis, facilitation, and reporting.
+A wide range of energy services companies support specific aspects of an assessment, including data collection, opportunity identification and analysis, facilitation, and reporting.

-If external experts are required, it is of primary importance to ensure that the cost of the external expertise does not outweigh the benefits that could accrue if projects are successfully implemented.
+If external experts are required, ensure the cost of the external expertise does not outweigh the benefits that could accrue if projects are successfully implemented.

-Preparing a very clear scope of works helps to clarify the job, the expectations, and the input that is required to facilitate their work.
+Preparing a focused scope of works helps to clarify the job, the expectations, and the input required to facilitate their work.
 The scope of works should contain the principles discussed in these pages to ensure that consultants perform thorough assessments.
 It also ensures accurate cost estimates can be obtained from different firms.
-The scope should also clearly outline how analysis and recommendations should be presented to enable findings to be incorporated into business cases.
+The scope should also clearly outline how analysis and recommendations will be presented for findings to be incorporated into business cases.
 This includes any assumptions made in the estimation of project costs and energy savings.

 Understanding energy use

-Developing an understanding of energy use, and relating energy to core business activities, is a core element of the energy efficiency assessment process and can yield many insights into the relationship between energy and productivity.
+Developing an understanding of energy use and relating energy to core business activities can bring many insights into the relationship between energy and productivity.